I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_patch.md

 For paging operations, <b>pAllocationList</b> is <b>NULL</b> because paging buffers are not associated with allocation lists.

-`PatchLocationListSize`
+`AllocationListSize`

-[in] The number of elements in the array that <b>pPatchLocationList</b> specifies.
+[in] The number of elements in the array that <b>pAllocationList</b> specifies.

-Note that <b>PatchLocationListSize</b> represents the total size of the patch-location list; however, the range that the driver must process is typically smaller.
+Note that <b>AllocationListSize</b> represents the total size of the allocation list; however, the portion of the allocation list that is associated with the current submission might be smaller.

-For paging operations, <b>PatchLocationListSize</b> is zero because paging buffers are not associated with patch-location lists.
+Note that for paging operations <b>AllocationListSize</b> is zero because paging buffers are not associated with allocation lists.

-`PatchLocationListSubmissionLength`

-[in] The number of elements in the patch-location list that <b>pPatchLocationList</b> specifies that must be processed.

-For paging operations, <b>PatchLocationListSubmissionLength</b> is zero.

-`PatchLocationListSubmissionStart`

-[in] The index of the first element in the patch-location list that <b>pPatchLocationList</b> specifies that must be processed.

-For paging operations, <b>PatchLocationListSubmissionStart</b> is zero.

-`pDmaBuffer`

-[in] A pointer to the start of the DMA buffer (that is, the virtual address of the beginning of the DMA buffer).

-`pDmaBufferPrivateData`

-[in] A pointer to the driver-resident private data that is associated with the DMA buffer that <b>pDmaBuffer</b> points to.

-For paging operations, a single paging buffer is used for multiple independent submissions.
-In that scenario, the driver can indicate—by returning the appropriate private driver data pointer in a call to its <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_buildpagingbuffer.md">DxgkDdiBuildPagingBuffer</a> function—to have either a single driver private data range for all submissions or one for each submission.

 `pPatchLocationList`